tycho-brahe-platform/annotald/README.rst

 Annotald development has been funded by the following funding sources:

-- Icelandic Research Fund (RANNÍS), grant #090662011: “Viable Language Technology beyond English – Icelandic as a Test Case”
+- Icelandic Research Fund (RANNÍS), grant #090662011: "Viable Language Technology beyond English - Icelandic as a Test Case”
 - The research funds of `Anthony Kroch`_ at the University of Pennsylvania.